zotya/eea.annotator/README.rst

 The Initial Owner of the Original Code is European Environment Agency (EEA).
 All Rights Reserved.

-The EEA Progress Bar (the Original Code) is free software;
+The EEA Annotator (the Original Code) is free software;
 you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
 either version 2 of the License, or (at your option) any later